benjavides/DisableViewportRendering-Plugin/README.md

 > Simple unreal plugin that exposes an engine function to blueprints to disable the rendering of the viewport.

+# :warning: **2025 UPDATE**​
+Since Unreal 5.5 it is possible to output the Viewport directly to NDI, thus avoiding rendering the scene 2 times.
+So the plugin doesn’t make much sense now.
+Here is a [sample project](https://drive.google.com/file/d/1-9fhddlgE8Qn5x_cEI-P6wR4CmEBXhnq/view?usp=drive_link) in Unreal 5.6.1 showing how to do it, it also shows how you would use the plugin with a `SceneCapture2D` without using third party plugins.

 ### Why would I want this?